Integrations Guide

 # Shared runner — handles all namespaces

-SHARED=true CAPABILITIES="api_test,performance" ./runner-agent
+SHARED=true CAPABILITIES="api_test,performance" ./mockarty-runner

 # Team-specific runner — only "payments" namespace

-SHARED=false NAMESPACE="payments" CAPABILITIES="api_test" ./runner-agent
+SHARED=false NAMESPACE="payments" CAPABILITIES="api_test" ./mockarty-runner

 Capabilities